12 May 2021 - Reading time: 10 Minutes

 This article explores why it’s important to review payroll providers as we head into the ‘new normal’.
 It provides top five features that a capable, trusted payroll partner offers so that you and your stakeholders can review your current payroll, compare the market, and switch, for a bright future.

 We've also created a helpful guide that explains the process if you switched to SD Worx's outsourced payroll or SaaS payroll solutions and services.
-Fill in the form at the end of this article or click this link.
+You can download this guide by filling in the form at the end of this article.

 Cruising into automatic renewal means you could be missing out on extra value or opportunities from a better payroll provider.
 Reviewing your current service is even more pressing since the COVID-19 outbreak.
 It has highlighted urgent drivers for change and accelerated the need for automated, accurate, data-rich payroll.